rida-rammal/ridarammal.github.io/index.markdown

-# The Basics Any and Every Self-Respecting Pickle-Lover Should Know
+# The Basics Any and Every Self-Respecting Pickle-Conoisseur Should Know

 What do pickles, vinegar, tempeh, chocolate and wine have in common?
 Yes, they're all delicious—and they're all fermented.
 And that means they all have major health perks.